jnuvvula9/receipt-processor/README.md

 - To process a receipt, POST JSON data to `http://localhost:8080/receipts/process`.
 - Once a receipt is processed, you can fetch the points gained for that receipt by sending a GET request.
 - You will need the unique ID that was returned when you processed the receipt `http://localhost:8080/receipts/[receipt_id]/points`

+- Please note that each receipt is considered as a new receipt and thus a unique identidier is generated